Building a Brighter, Substance-Free Wisconsin

 • Modifying/developing policies

 Established in 2007 under the Wisconsin Department of Health Services/Bureau of Prevention, Treatment, and Recovery, the Alliance for Wisconsin Youth (AWY) is dedicated to support local coalitions build their capacity and reduce substance misuse.
-AWY Coalition Members benefit from the assistance of FIVE Regional Prevention Centers (RPCs), with NEWAHEC serving as the Northeastern and Southern RPC.
+AWY Coalition Members benefit from the assistance of FIVE Regional Prevention Centers (RPCs), with our organization serving as the Northeastern and Southern RPC.

 The Five Regional Prevention Centers are contracted to support coalitions within those regions with providing networking opportunities, trainings, and resources tailored to the needs of their respective regions.
 The approach to delivering these resources varies based on the discretion of each RPC.